Staff Profile:Professor Roger Matthews

 His research interests have always been intertwined with extensive field activity.
 He served as Field Director at major projects including Çatalhöyük in Turkey (Neolithic project), Abu Salabikh in Iraq (Sumerian city) and Tell Brak in Syria (multi-period site).
 He has directed his own field projects at Jemdet Nasr in Iraq (proto-literate period) and a multi-period survey in north-central Turkey, Project Paphlagonia.
 All his field projects have been published.
 He has also published widely on many aspects of the ancient Near East.

-Roger is currently Chairman of the British Institute for the Study of Iraq, a self-funding organisation which has been instrumental in multiple initiatives regarding the archaeology and cultural heritage of Iraq.
-He is a member of the Board for Academy Sponsored Institutes and Societies (BASIS), a member of the British Academy Middle East and North Africa Panel, a Fellow of the Society of Antiquaries of London, and a Peer Review College member of both the Arts and Humanities Research Council and the Economic and Social Research Council.
+Roger was Chairman of the British Institute for the Study of Iraq, 2006-2012, a self-funding organisation which has been instrumental in multiple initiatives regarding the archaeology and cultural heritage of Iraq.
+He is a Fellow of the Society of Antiquaries of London, and a Peer Review College member of both the Arts and Humanities Research Council and the Economic and Social Research Council.

 Roger is Academic Editor for the distinguished journal Anatolian Studies, and welcomes enquiries about potential submissions to the journal.